BigContacts remembers your contacts. Fasrad works them.

 Does Fasrad have a sales pipeline like BigContacts?

-It has contacts, groups, and interactions, and you describe your stages in plain language.
-The difference is the agent moves deals through stages based on what it reads in email, rather than you dragging cards.
-If you want a visual kanban board you click through manually, BigContacts gives you that out of the box.
+Yes — contacts, groups, interactions, and stages you describe in plain language, with a visual pipeline view to see where every deal sits.
+The difference is the agent moves deals through stages based on what it reads in email, instead of you dragging cards by hand — though you can still adjust them yourself.

 Will it send emails without my say-so?